IMASau/geonetwork-data-submission-tool/backend/SPEC.md

 ## container

 This is an xpath that optionally defines the container XML fragment for the property.

+*TODO: why this, rather than hierarchy (ie, why is the container not just the parent of this node?)*

 ```json
 "keywords": {